paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 #### Change of Name
 Reference to the National Counter Proliferation Center deemed to be a reference to the National Counterproliferation and Biosecurity Center, see section 401(e) of div.
 X of Pub.
 L. 117–103, set out as a References note under [section 3057 of this title](./chapter-044-national-security.md#section-3057).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–60, div.
+F, title LXIV, § 6404(g), Dec.
+18, 2025, 139 Stat.
+1618, provided that: “The amendments made by this section [amending this section and [section 3057 of this title](./chapter-044-national-security.md#section-3057)] shall take effect 180 days after the date of the enactment of this Act [Dec.
+18, 2025].”

 #### Effective Date
 For Determination by President that section take effect on Apr.
 21, 2005, see Memorandum of President of the United States, Apr.
 21, 2005, 70 F.R.
 23925, set out as a note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).

 Section effective not later than six months after Dec.
 17, 2004, except as otherwise expressly provided, see section 1097(a) of Pub.
 L. 108–458, set out in an Effective Date of 2004 Amendment; Transition Provisions note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).

+#### Mission Manager for the People’s Republic of China
+Pub.
+L. 119–60, div.
+F, title LXVII, § 6707, Dec.
+18, 2025, 139 Stat.
+1648, provided that: “(a) Establishment of Position.—“(1) In general.—There shall be a mission manager for all intelligence collection matters relating to the People’s Republic of China.
+The mission manager shall be designated or appointed by the Director of National Intelligence. “(2) Rule of construction.—Notwithstanding any other provision of law, the mission manager designated or appointed under paragraph (1) may be an individual serving in a position within the Office of the Director of National Intelligence. “(b) Applicability.—The first mission manager under subsection (a) shall be designated or appointed not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025]. “(c) Termination.—This section shall terminate on December 31, 2030.”

 #### Required Staffing Document for Office of Director of National Intelligence
 Pub.
 L. 118–31, div.
 G, title III, § 7307(b), Dec.
 22, 2023, 137 Stat.
 1027, provided that: “(1) Requirement.—Not later than 120 days after the date of the enactment of this Act [Dec.
 22, 2023], the Director of National Intelligence shall establish, and thereafter shall update as necessary, a single document setting forth each position within the Office of the Director of National Intelligence, including any directorate, center, or office within such Office. “(2) Elements.—The document under paragraph (1) shall include, with respect to each position set forth in the document, the following:“(A) A description of the position. “(B) The directorate, center, office, or other component of the Office of the Director of National Intelligence within which the position is. “(C) The element of the intelligence community designated to fill the position, if applicable. “(D) The requisite type and level of skills for the position, including any special skills or certifications required. “(E) The requisite security clearance level for the position. “(F) The pay grade for the position. “(G) Any special pay or incentive pay payable for the position. “(3) Integrated representation.—In establishing and filling the positions specified in paragraph (1), the Director of National Intelligence shall take such steps as may be necessary to ensure the integrated representation of officers and employees from the other elements of the intelligence community with respect to such positions.”